dailymotion/vast-client-js/docs/api/vast-tracker.md

 - All `<Viewable>` URI from the `<InLine>` and `<Wrapper>` tracking elements

+This method should be use when the ad meets criteria for Viewable impression as describe in [MRC Viewable Ad Impression Guidelines](https://www.iab.com/wp-content/uploads/2015/06/MRC-Viewable-Ad-Impression-Measurement-Guideline.pdf)

 #### Parameters

 - - **`macros: Object`** - Optional parameter.
 Object containing macros and their values to be replaced.
 Macros must be supported by VAST specification.